noccer/Toy-Robot-Test-Ruby/README.md

 ## Improvements:

-- More commenting (work in progress)
+- More commenting (work in progress).
 - Refactoring of repeated code is needed. **Lots of refactoring**.
 - Create a master file for the menu, then move play.rb robot.rb and table.rb classes into a subfolder.